samarmohan/backend-frameworks/README.md

 Django: I love Django :).
 You need serializers, urls, and the actual API.
 A little too much boilerplate for something so simple.
 You need a third party package for this.

 Rails: This was pretty easy and fast.
 Ruby is a weird language.
 I used the CLI to create the models and wrote simple functions that do the work.

+Phoenix: Very similar to Ruby.
+There is more code, and it is more complicated, but I *loved* it.

 You should use Express or Flask for an API only application because they are easy to set up.